-$$\Omega{j}\mathcal{J}{j,t} = (1 - \Omega{j})(\mathcal{V}{j,t} - \mathcal{U}{j,t}), \tag{35}$$ where $\theta{j,t} = S{j,t}/M{j,t}$ is the labor market tightness in production sector j.
-Equation (36) shows that the wage in sector j is within the bargaining set of the maximum the firm will offer, represented by the marginal product of labor plus the forgone costs of hiring (the term multiplied by $\Omega_j$ on the RHS of the equation), and the minimum the worker will accept, represented by the disutility of being employed in the sector net of the expected differential benefit of transitioning to being unemployed in a sector other than j if the job does not survive separation (the term multiplied by $1 - \Omega_j$ on the RHS of the equation).
+where $\theta{j,t} = S{j,t}/M{j,t}$ is the labor market tightness in production sector j.
+Equation (37) shows that the wage in sector j is within the bargaining set of the maximum the firm will offer, represented by the marginal product of labor plus the forgone costs of hiring (the term multiplied by $\Omega_j$ on the RHS of the equation), and the minimum the worker will accept, represented by the disutility of being employed in the sector net of the expected differential benefit of transitioning to being unemployed in a sector other than j if the job does not survive separation (the term multiplied by $1 - \Omega_j$ on the RHS of the equation).
+The higher the worker's bargaining power, the closer the wage to the maximum the firm will offer.